wp-plugins/kittycatfish/readme.txt

 Check out the [KittyCatfish home page](http://www.missilesilo.com/kittycatfish/) for instructions on using the plugin.
 (With pictures!)

 == Changelog ==

+= 2.2 =
+* New feature: shortcode trigger.
+Add the [kittycatfish_trigger] shortcode to your post or page content, and the ad will appear when the user scrolls to that point.

+* Standard content filters added; now you can do things like add shortcodes to the ad's content.

 = 2.1 =
 * Number of times ad has been shown and whether the user has closed it are now independent values for each ad.